CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 # CMSDAS @ DESY 2018

-The following are a set of guidelines for running the 2018 DESY CMSDAS Exercise on the search for SUSY with disappearing tracks
+Welcome to the 2018 DESY CMSDAS exercise on eisappearing tracks!
+Here, you'll learn the basics for how to set up and implement a search for new physics with the CMS detector.

 ## Introduction